 The Hokus Pokus furniture transfer comes in a neat and tidy tube.
 Inside the tube is also a protective backing behind the transfer that isn’t attached to the actual transfer.
 I call it a protective white sheet.
 It’s simply there to protect the adhesive on the transfer and keeps them clean before use.
 The design itself is on a clear plastic sheet.
 It also comes with a wooden stick to release the transfer by rubbing.

 For easy application, lay the protective sheet on a flat surface and use scissors to cut out the designs you want to use.
 Of course, you can use the whole transfer.
 The good thing about these furniture transfers is you can save what you don’t use for another project.
 Place the adhesive side down on the protective sheet and re-roll.
 Place any unused portion in the tube for safekeeping.
 The adhesive will not lose its stickiness if stored properly and kept clean and away from dust.

 Easy Rub-On Method Furniture Transfers

 Carefully place the furniture transfer sticky side down on your clean, smooth surface.
-When applying a long strip, use a few pieces of painter’s tape to hold in place…especially if you’re placing them on a curved area of the furniture like this buffet.
+When applying a long strip, use a few pieces of painter’s tape to hold it in place…especially if you’re placing them on a curved area of the furniture like this buffet.
 Start from the top and work your way down.
 I only use the tape if it’s a large transfer.
 Usually, the adhesive is enough to hold it without it.
 Now get to rubbing!

 Rub, Rub, Rub, And Rub Some More!